 The Company has received grants from the Government of Singapore - Economic Development Board ("EDB") and the Government of Malaysia - Industrial Development Authority ("MIDA").
 During the 2009 year, the Company received Singapore dollars \$1,554,778 (Canadian dollars \$1,232,162) and recorded this as a reduction in expenditures and expenses as management believed there was reasonable assurance that the amounts would not have to be repaid.
 The EDB grant is contingently repayable should the Company not meet certain requirements in respect to local employment, expenditures and production.
 As at July 31, 2010, it was determined that certain of these conditions were not met in respect to the EDB grant.

-The Company received correspondence from the EDB in August 2010 in which the EDB required repayment of cumulative grants received by the Company in the amount of Singapore dollars \$1,554,778 (Canadian dollars \$1,537,209), referring to the Company not meeting all original conditions of the grant.
-The amount has been recognized as a liability, under accounts payable, as at July 31, 2012, July 31, 2015 and January 31, 2016.
+The Company received correspondence from the EDB in August 2010 in which the EDB required repayment of cumulative grants received by the Company in the amount of Singapore dollars \$1,554,778 (Canadian dollars \$1,449,986), referring to the Company not meeting all original conditions of the grant.
+The amount has been recognized as a liability, under accounts payable.
 The Company disputes the repayment requirement, believes the EDB had previously waived or postponed some conditions and is in discussion with the EDB seeking to eliminate the amount owing by the Company.

 In May 2012, EDB requested the Company to provide a fresh update on all the grant conditions to better evaluate the Company's appeal for changes to the grant conditions in order to reduce the repayment to EDB.
-As at the end of January 31, 2016, EDB had not yet completed reviewing the information provided by the Company.
+As at the end of April 30, 2016, EDB had not yet completed reviewing the information provided by the Company.